Postdoctoral Fellowships

 Stage One

-As described in the call, you will first need to identify and contact a suitable mentor before submitting your application.
-Candidates can contact the relevant department or reach out directly via the LSE staff search page
+As described in the call, you will first need to identify and contact a suitable mentor from one of the 19 LSE ESRC DTP accredited subject areas before submitting your application.
+Applicants can contact the relevant department or reach out directly via the LSE staff search page

-You should contact the relevant Mentor as soon as possible, and no later than 12 April, 2024.
+You should contact the relevant mentor as soon as possible, and no later than 30 April 2026.
 This recommended deadline is set to allow prospective mentors to provide you with a copy of their statement in support of your application, and their CV.
-Candidates are advised to share their application form with the prospective mentor during this initial stage.
+Applicants are advised to share their application form with the prospective mentor during this initial stage.

 Stage Two